-June 2 2018 - Update: COMING SOON!
-Jane is actively (and so excited) to be working on direct billing to Office Ally as a top priority project.
+September 19 2018 - Update: While the integration development took a little unexpected pause while Jane started a big move to newer and larger infrastructure, Jane has now returned to actively working on direct billing to Office Ally as a top priority project.
 While we are so looking forward to being able to offer direct billing straight through Jane, the following options are the temporary solution for submitting claims.
-Estimated timeline is 3 months.
+As with all renovations our actual timeline is twice as long and twice the price as the original estimate.
+Anyone mid-reno out there?
+Thanks for your continued patience and we have many clinics working to submit successfully with the following solutions:

 Office Ally is a free online clearing house and/or billing software through which you can submit insurance claims to thousands of insurers across the Country.
 You can work with either their “Clearinghouse” option, which is screenshotted below, or also with their “Practice Mate” option if you want to store patient specific treatment and diagnostic codes.
 Both of these solutions are free to use.